 Differentiating With Scholastic Art

 Customize instruction to meet the needs of all your learners with Scholastic Art’s many differentiation tools, including knowledge-building videos with closed-captioning, leveled texts, and much more.
-Whether they’re striving or thriving, your students will get the support they need with these powerful resources.
+With Scholastic Art’s resources, your students will get the support they need to master their skills and push their creativity.

 Videos

-Instantly capture students’ attention with engaging, ad-free videos that include the option for closed-captioning.
-Background videos make great prereading activities for building essential knowledge on topics covered in the magazine.
+Instantly capture students’ attention with engaging, ad-free videos that include the option for closed captioning.
+Videos with background information make for great prereading activities for building essential knowledge on topics covered in the magazine.

 Leveled Texts

-Every feature article in Scholastic Art is available at two reading levels (grades 4-6 and grades 7-12).
+Every feature article in Scholastic Art is available at two reading levels (grades 7-12 and grades 4-6).
 Select the article you want to read.
 If the article has multiple reading levels, the options will appear in the toolbar on the left.
 Choose the preferred level.
 The Text-to-Speech tool can also be used to read either level aloud.
-To learn more, click here.
+Learn more about Text-to-Speech.

 Text-to-Speech

 Scholastic Art offers an audio Text-to-Speech tool to assist students in their reading.
 When a user activates Text-to-Speech, an automated voice reads the article aloud.
 Each word is highlighted as it is read, and students can control the speed of the reading.
-To learn more, click here.
+Learn more about Text-to-Speech.

 Skills Sheets

 Reinforce skills with our standards-aligned skills sheets, which provide a variety of support for different learners.
 They are easy to print or assign through Google Classroom or other learning management systems.
-For more information about skills sheets, click here.
+Learn more about our skills activities.

 Differentiated Lesson Plans

-Each issue of Scholastic Art comes with two sets of lesson plans: one for students in grades 4-6 and one for students in grades 7-12.
+Each issue of Scholastic Art comes with two sets of lesson plans: one for students in grades 7-12 and one for students in grades 4-6.
 Each set of lesson plans is tailored to its grade level to supplement the feature articles.
 It also lists the related skills sheets.
-In addition, the Digital Resource Guide for grades 4-6 features two elementary-level hands-on activities and discussion and summary questions to assess students’ understanding.